What is WCG (wide color gamut) & color volume in a TV?

 This image owes this to its large color volume which makes it more realistic with vibrant and punchy colors.

-It is now imperative to buy a TV with a wide color gamut and high peak brightness, consequently a high color volume.
-In simple words, you should buy a true HDR TV with WCG for the ultimate viewing experience.
+So, it is now imperative to buy a TV with a wide color gamut and high peak brightness, consequently a high color volume.

 Is WCG in TV worth it?